 Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
-V A registered teacher must be appointed to maintain overall responsibility for the activity.
-At least one adult supervisor is required to be: A registered teacher with knowledge of the activity and its potential hazards V or An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
-The adult delivering the lesson has experience as required by the nature of the activity.
+A registered teacher must be appointed to maintain overall responsibility for the activity. \square At least one adult supervisor is required to be: A registered teacher with knowledge of the activity and its potential hazards \square or An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in the activity.
+V